robinduerhager/hshl-cs-bachelor-template-tex/README.md

 │  ╰── data/                # The folder which should include all of your statistical / parseable data ├── _main.pdf               # The output file of LaTeX ├── _main.tex               # The main file which LaTeX should read.
 All configurations of packages etc. are written down here.
 You main content should be stored in chapters/ though
+├── .gitignore              # When using git, this file excludes any temporary and generated TeX related files when commiting changes into a Repository
 ├── latexmkrc               # A configuration file for latexmk for also generating the glossary and acronym entries when a .tex file is saved
 ╰── literature.bib          # The file which will be read by biber to generate the bibliography of your thesis
 ```